babelouest/glewlwyd/README.md

 #### Admin scope value

-If you want to use a different name for admin scope (default is `g_admin`), you must update the init script before running it, chenge the last line which reads:
+If you want to use a different name for admin scope (default is `g_admin`), you must update the init script before running it, change the last line which reads:

 ```sql
 INSERT INTO g_scope (gs_name, gs_description) VALUES ('g_admin', 'Glewlwyd admin scope');